Ian Happ Preview, Player Props: Cubs vs. Brewers

-On Tuesday, Ian Happ (.500 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 8:05 PM ET.
+Ian Happ -- with a slugging percentage of .550 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on August 30 at 2:20 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Brewers.
+He strung together two hits (going 2-for-4 with a double) in his most recent appearance against the Brewers.

 Ian Happ Game Info & Props vs. the Brewers